abao1999/panda/README.md

 Please grade each item with the convention [Priority | Difficulty], where priority can be high, medium, or low, and difficulty can be high, medium, or low.

 + [HIGH | EASY] make a big dataset and submit a mlm pretrain + prediction finetune run using augmentations skew systems, non-standardized
++ [HIGH | EASY] add attractor tests to take care of almost fixed point and straight lines - just do zero order thing
 + [HIGH | MEDIUM] implement the progressive quantization scheme (partioning phase space)
 + [HIGH | HARD] compute periods for systems (with param perturbations) to be used to align timescales of training data (blocky trajectories no good).
 See random phase surrogate method, make faster.
 + [HIGH | MEDIUM] correct the standardization error for skew systems, couple flows.